 - Collect data on commingled acres to identify, quantify, and proportion the source and quantity of water used on acres irrigated with both surface water and groundwater.
 Gather data on water use on such lands (both why and when irrigators use surface water or groundwater). - Conduct a study that identifies water users that are affected during cyclical variations in water supply.
 This hydrologic element analysis will be conducted by NeDNR and the Upper Platte River Basin NRDs by evaluating data such as stream gage and diversion records, and well hydrograph data.
 Focused surveys of, as well as meetings with basin water users can be used to build on stakeholder input gathered throughout the planning process.
 Once impacted water users who are hydrologically affected by water supply variability are identified, economic impacts can be estimated. - NeDNR and the Upper Platte River Basin NRDs will collaborate with impacted water users and other entities to gather relevant economic data.
 Potential partners include economists and other subject matter experts familiar with the economic drivers of the basin who can help identify data needs and formulate the tools and methodologies for assessing economic impacts.
-The tools and methodologies will be used to not only evaluate impacts of supply variability, but also evaluate humanmade depletion impacts, management actions, regulatory actions, and potential projects or other activities considered during implementation that may affect water availability.
+The tools and methodologies will be used to not only evaluate impacts of supply variability, but also evaluate human-made depletion impacts, management actions, regulatory actions, and potential projects or other activities considered during implementation that may affect water availability. - Study economic impacts of drought, which will be a component of the drought plan. - Study potential for developing markets and transfer protocols for annual surface water and groundwater supplies. - Study management options of storage water (both surface water reservoirs and aquifer storage, including existing and potential new storage) to provide flexibility and increase resiliency of water supplies.